 The pathogenesis of primary hypertension (formerly called "essential" hypertension) remains incompletely understood.
 Among the factors that have been intensively studied include salt intake, obesity and insulin resistance, the renin-angiotensin system, and the sympathetic nervous system.
 In the past few years, a number of other factors have been evaluated, including genetics, endothelial dysfunction (as manifested by changes in endothelin and nitric oxide), and low birth weight, frequently accompanying preeclampsia .

 Although this hypothesis is not universally accepted, the data supporting a role for low birth weight in the development of primary hypertension in adulthood are presented in this topic review.
 Other factors potentially associated with primary hypertension are reviewed separately.
-(See "Salt intake, salt restriction, and primary (essential) hypertension" and "Obesity and weight reduction in hypertension" and "Low-renin primary (essential) hypertension" and "Genetic factors in the pathogenesis of hypertension" and "Neurovascular abnormalities in the pathogenesis of primary (essential) hypertension".)
+(See "Salt intake, salt restriction, and primary (essential) hypertension" and "Obesity and weight reduction in hypertension" and "Low-renin primary (essential) hypertension" and "Genetic factors in the pathogenesis of hypertension".)

 BIRTH WEIGHT AND BLOOD PRESSURE

 Babies that are small at birth are more likely to have higher blood pressures during adolescence and to be hypertensive as adults .
 Small-for-age babies are also more likely to have metabolic abnormalities that have been associated with the later development of hypertension and coronary disease including insulin resistance , diabetes mellitus, and hyperlipidemia , frequently in association with abdominal (visceral) obesity (eg, the metabolic syndrome).